-A review of the ESCP and a permit may be required from the CSMA.
-The Designer shall obtain the latest requirements from the County including the required permit review fee.
+A review of the ESCP and a permit may be required from the CSMA and shall be on a case-bycase basis as determined by the Illinois Tollway Environmental Unit.
+When required, the Designer shall obtain the latest requirements from the County including the required permit review fee.
 The fee will be paid for by the Designer and reimbursed by the Illinois Tollway.